TDP Kubernetes

 TDP Kubernetes is the cloud-native edition of the TDP platform, designed to run on Kubernetes clusters.
 This edition uses containers and orchestration to provide:

-- Automatic horizontal scalability of components.
+- Horizontal autoscaling of components.

 - High availability with automatic failover.